ozzysmithjones/gameoverlord/README.md

 }
 ```
+## Virtual Resolution

+This game engine is designed for 2D pixel-art games.
+In the init() function you specify the virtual resolution that you want your game to target.
+This is the imaginary resolution of your games display.
+The game engine will handle scaling up your game to the actual resolution used by your monitor (letterboxing as needed).
+Modern screens have much more pixels than old video game consoles, so rendering pixel art at the actual resolution would make them look tiny.

+## Asset Management

+The game engine looks for assets (currently just png files and wav files) in the assets folder located with your executable.
+Currently, it just searches for the first .png file and uses that as the spritesheet with which to render your games sprites.
+All .wav files in the asset folder are aggregated and sorted by the preceeding number in their name.
+This allows you to play sounds in the game by number/enum (instead of by name text, which could easily be misspelled).

 ## Memory Management

 The game engine provides what is known as "arena allocators" or "bump allocators" for memory management.
 A bump allocator is a reserved block of memory with a pointer pointing to the beginning of the block.
 Whenever you need more memory, the pointer is simply bumped forward, committing more pages of memory from the operating system as needed.
 This is a very simple approach to memory management - you can bump the pointer forward whenever you need more memory and you can reset it back to the start whenever you wish to "free" everything.
-The advantage of this is that you do not need to concern yourself with memory management at all - you simply free everything all at once whenever there is a good time.
+The advantage of this is that you do not need to concern yourself with memory management much at all - you simply free everything all at once whenever there is a good time.
 The main downside is that you cannot recycle/free memory with the same level of fine granularity as the heap.
 The game engine provides two bump allocators - the permanent allocator is for any allocations that you want to persist throughout the whole game, and the temp allocator is reset every frame automatically.
-Use the temp allocator for any temporary allocations, like temporary string manipulation, which would normally be a pain in C.
+Use the temp allocator for any temporary allocations, like temporary string manipulation, which would normally be a pain to do in C with manual memory management.

 ## Error Handling

 This game engine uses a different strategy with errors depending on the build type of your program.
 If you are compiling a development/debug build - all errors result in an immediate breakpoint and a handy error message - allowing the programmer to quickly diagnose and fix issues as soon as they happen.
 This is a "fail fast" approach to handling errors.
-In a release build, the strategy switches, and instead of trapping the program the errors switch to reporting an error message and performing graceful error-recoveries.
+In a release build, the strategy switches, and instead of trapping the program the errors switch to reporting an error message and performing graceful error-recoveries as a fallback.

 The assert macro looks like this: